 Grimes' relationship with Elon Musk began in 2018 and produced three children with names that read like science fiction: X Æ A-Xii (born 2020), Exa Dark Sideræl (born 2021), and Techno Mechanicus (born 2022).

 The pairing made a strange kind of sense.
-Both share transhumanist interests, a fascination with simulation theory, and a tendency toward bold public statements.
-Musk's Type 5 systematic brilliance complemented Grimes' Type 7 creative chaos—at least initially.
+Both share transhumanist interests, fascination with simulation theory, tendency toward bold public statements.
+Musk's Type 5 systematic brilliance complemented Grimes' Type 7 creative chaos.
+At least initially.

 Transhumanism and the Future: Grimes' Philosophy